Skip Navigation

 Antoher view of Acropolis and Lycabettus Hill

-© All Rights Reserved malasue
+© malasue

-As the capital of Greece, Athens is the nation's most important city and has been attracting travellers for centuries.
+As the capital of Greece, Athens is the nation's most important city and has been attracting travellers for countless centuries.
 While it may not be as popular as many other European capitals, it has seen a steady rise in the number of visitors over the past few years, particularly after the Athens Olympic Games of 2004 - the first time Olympic Games in Athens since 1896.
+With a population of nearly 4 million, Athens is the largest city in Greece.
+Unfortunately, it has also become one of the most polluted cities in the continent as well.

-Athens is one of the longest inhabited cities, dating back 3000 years or more.
+Athens is one of the longest inhabited cities, dating back 3,000 years or more.
 During the glory years of Ancient Greece, it was one of the most important city states in the world.
 Today, historical monuments such as the Parthenon on the Acropolis, the Temple of Olympian Zeus, the Temple of Hephaesus and the Agora are the landmark attractions which continue to draw visitors from across the globe.

 Neighbourhoods